Are You Putting Faith in the Wrong Promise?

 There are many verses that lead us to see otherwise.
-"In this world you will have troubles" (Jn.
-16:33).
+"In this world you will have troubles" (John 16:33).
 "When you pass through the waters...
 When you pass through the rivers...
-When you walk through the fire" (Is.
-43:2).
-"We are hard pressed, perplexed, persecuted, struck down" (II Cor.
-4: 8-9).
+When you walk through the fire" (Isaiah 43:2).
+"We are hard pressed, perplexed, persecuted, struck down" (2 Corinthians 4:8-9).

 I don't notice a maybe, perhaps, if, or possibly in these verses.
 No, instead, I see words like will, are and when.
 I've had it wrong so many times.
 I've wanted the promise to be that "it" would not, could not, happen.
 I was believing the wrong promise.

 But even if the dreaded "it" happens, we have promises we can rely on.
 "For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all."
-(II Cor 4:17)
+(2 Corinthians 4:17)